Chiron plans ahead to gradually automate and extend storage solutions

-SSI SCHAEFER created the concept for a new logistics centre for the CHIRON Group at the production site Neuhausen ob Eck, Germany.
-The project objective was to achieve a more efficient parts supply to the installation work stations.
+SSI SCHAEFER created the concept for a new logistics center for the CHIRON Group at the production site Neuhausen ob Eck, Germany.
+The project aims at supplying the installation work stations more efficiently.
 The system layout is designed for a step by step implementation towards automation.
 The manual warehouse equipment such as pallet racks and static racks by SSI SCHAEFER are the perfect basis for this plan.

 One line in the pallet rack is used as cable drum rack with 9 fields for 5 cable drums each above one another.
 The suspensions facilitate the delivery of rollers with a diameter of up to 500 mm, a drum width of 685 mm and a weight of 275 kg (N5 according to DIN 46391).
 Each field of the rack area with the hanging cable drums is completed with two pallet storage locations each on every level.
 The drum rack with 45 locations enables fast and comfortable removal of bulk stock for machine installation.

 Facing the pallet storage locations, SSI SCHAEFER installed a static rack system for storing small parts for final assembly of the machines.
 The rack system R7000 mounted by SSI SCHAEFER consists of 2 individual lines and 10 double lines.
 In the lines with a height of 2.17 m, 72 horizontal shelf racks and 58 inclined shelf racks are installed.
-On the inclined shelves, bulk goods are stored in almost 2,500 LF open front containers.
+On the inclined shelves, bulk goods are stored in almost 2,500 open front containers, series LF.

 With this system layout, the processes are designed for consistent efficiency, precision and sustainability.
 A 750 m² delivery hall has been set up to take over incoming goods.
 It ensures that goods can be received regardless of the weather.
 Large components are delivered two days in advance and placed directly on the production staging area so that they are at the optimum temperature for processing.
 All materials to be stored have to go to goods-in first.
 There, the goods-in check and goods registration are carried out.
 Then forklifts pick up the pallets and bring them to the storage locations determined by the SAP system or to the repackaging locations for storage in the static rack system.
 The storage principle is fixed location storage.